 Get help from an art teacher

 An art teacher can aid you in weeding out the weaker works, and provide invaluable advice about what direction to head in.
-Don’t rely only on yourself to make decisions about what works go into your portfolio.
+Don’t rely only on yourself (or family members) to make decisions about what works go into your portfolio.
 All art students and professional artists get stuck in their heads when looking at their own artwork, and frequently they aren’t able to make sound decisions.
 Another eye will provide a fresh perspective and objectivity to the evaluation process.

 Another option is to take a weekend or night class at a local art school, museum, or art center.
 The instructor at one of those classes might be able to help you with your portfolio.
 Unfortunately, course offerings for high school students in the visual arts are terribly meager, so you might actually do better and have many more options looking at adult continuing education courses aimed at a specific medium you’re looking to improve in, such as drawing.